The history of the Warrior Infantry Fighting Vehicle, from its inception to the cancellation of the Capability Sustainment Programme in 2021

 MCV-80 Prototype (note lifting eyes)

 Alec Daly joined GKN in 1978 to head up the Sankey division after 16 years at Ford.
-The new broom certainly swept clean and after the highs of the development contract award had subsided, he made it clear that should it not meet time and cost objectives, there would be little chance of the production contract going to GKN, and it was the production contract that he wanted.
+The new broom certainly swept clean and after the highs of the development contract award had subsided, he emphasized that should it not meet time and cost objectives, there would be little chance of the production contract going to GKN, and it was the production contract that he wanted.

 Despite success with AT-104, MCV-80 was in a different league and the lack of business and project management at GKN seriously worried him.